chhylp123/BitMapperBS/README.md

 >3. (update on November 9, 2018) If you get the error message "fatal error: zlib.h: no such file or directory" when compiling BitMapperBS, please install zlib.
 In Ubuntu, please try:
    >> sudo apt-get install libz-dev zlib1g-dev

-check whether your CPU supports AVX2 instructions or not.
-If your CPU does not support AVX2 instructions, please use the SSE4.2 version of BitMapperBS.
-The detailed steps are listed as follows:

 >4. (update on November 9, 2018) Although BitMapperBS itself is significantly faster than other methods, the slow disk I/O cannot be accelerated.
 In practice, the most serious bottleneck of BitMapperBS is the poor performance of disk I/O, especially when using multiple CPU threads.
 Thus, if you want to run BitMapperBS using many CPU threads, we suggest you to adopt at least one of the following strategies:
    >> (1) To reduce the amount of disk I/O, you can use the compressed fastq files (.fastq.gz or .fq.gz format) rather than the uncompressed raw files (.fastq or .fq format).